-Drinking less water or staying dehydrated clogs the kidneys with muscle proteins and this, in turn, build up waste in the body.
-These are the reasons for the formation of kidney stones and the problems associated with them.
+Drinking less water or staying dehydrated clog the kidneys with muscle proteins and this in turn build up waste in the body.
+These are the reasons for the formation of kidney stones and the problems associated with it.
 And when the kidney stones form crystals by sticking together, it leads to serious kidney damage.
-Water helps you to flush out toxins in your kidneys and thus act as fuel for it.
+Water helps you to flush out toxins in the kidneys and thus acts as a fuel for it.
 Now everyone knows how much water is good, one-half of your body weight in ounces every day.

-It can primarily lead to urinary tract infections which all can lead to kidney damages if not treated at the earliest stage.
+It can primarily lead to urinary tract infections which can lead to kidney damage if not treated at the earliest stage.
 Holding urine for too long allows bacteria to multiply and thus causes UTI.
 It also causes kidney stones by not allowing toxins to get out.

 Mostly, kidney failures are caused in patients who suffer from prolonged joint pain for which they take painkillers and generally intake these medications without the proper consultation of a licensed doctor.
 Also, this act of careless belief in self-medication is extended to the continued periods of months or even years which add to the factors of kidney damage extensively.

 The functionality of kidneys is changed by the intake of alcohol which in turn makes kidneys less able to filter blood.
-Alcohol also dehydrates the body and the effect of dehydration on kidneys is already discussed above.
+Alcohol also dehydrates the body and the effect of dehydration on the kidneys in already discussed above.
 Excessive alcohol intake doubles the chances of kidney damage.

-As the prominent taglines like “smoking cause cancer” are not enough for people to understand its harms, let us specifically point out what it can do to your kidneys.
-First of all, cancer in the kidneys due to smoking is a brainer.
+As prominent taglines like “smoking causes cancer” is not enough for people to understand its harms, let us specifically point out what it can do to your kidneys.
+First of all, cancer in the kidneys due to smoking is no brainer.
 Other than this, smoking causes serious damage to your blood vessels leading to poor blood flow to your kidneys.
-It is the reason for most common forms of kidney failure.
+It is the reason for the most common forms of kidney failure.

-As normal body mass index is between 18 and 25, a BMI higher than that can lead to an overburden of work on kidneys.
-This is because of the simple fact that the more you are, the more is toxins in blood to filter.
-Moreover, it is a requirement at most kidney transplantation centre for a patient to have a BMI of below 30 if kidney transplantation is needed.
-Also, being obese can also cause high blood pressure, diabetes, etc. which are all the leading sources of kidney damages.
+As a normal body mass index is between 18 and 25, a BMI higher than that can lead to an overburden of work on kidneys.
+This is because of the simple fact that the more you are, the more toxins in your blood to filter.
+Moreover, it is a requirement at most kidney transplantation centers for a patient to have a BMI of below 30 if kidney transplantation is needed.
+Also, being obese can also cause high blood pressure, diabetes, etc. which are all the leading sources of kidney damage.